appleseedhq/appleseed-maya/docs/source/shaders/texture/as_texture.rst

 .. note::

    Though a full reference of UV tiles is outside the scope of this document, it suffices to say here that the ZBrush UV tiles pattern is in the form *u<N>_v<N>* with the tiles starting at 0, whilst Mudbox shares the same pattern but starts at 1.
-Mari uses UDIM tiles.
+Mari uses the form *<UDIM>*.
+All a user needs to do is to point at the filename and choose the respective texture atlas type, and this node should take care of doing the appropriate string substitutions.
+See also the `Maya documentation on UV tiles <https://knowledge.autodesk.com/support/maya/learn-explore/caas/CloudHelp/cloudhelp/2016/ENU/Maya/files/GUID-132520C0-F1DF-4C74-B8C1-D89154ADFBDB-htm.html>`_.

 *Color*
     The default color to use if the texture lookup fails for any reason.